NaodM/AWS-Projects/README.md

-# DevOps-Projects
+# AWS-Projects
-All DevOps related Projects
+All AWS related Projects